vwool/linux-mm/Documentation/admin-guide/cgroup-v2.rst

   memory.zswap.writeback
 	A read-write single value file.
 The default value is "1".
 The initial value of the root cgroup is 1, and when a new cgroup is created, it inherits the current value of its parent.
+Note that this setting is hierarchical, i.e. the writeback would be implicitly disabled for child cgroups if the upper hierarchy does so.

 	When this is set to 0, all swapping attempts to swapping devices are disabled.
 This included both zswap writebacks, and swapping due